bumoproject/bumo-docs-en/docs/SDK/BUMO_Go_SDK_Guide.rst

 This section gives details about the terms used in this document.

-**Operate the BU Blockchain**
+***Operating BuChain**

-Operate the BU Blockchain refers to writing data to or modifying data in the BU blockchain.
+Operating BuChain refers to writing data to or modifying data in the BuChain.

-**Submit Transactions**
+**Submitting Transactions**

-Submit Transactions refers to sending a request to write data to or modify data in the BU blockchain.
+Submitting Transactions refers to sending a request to write data to or modify data in the BuChain.

-**Query the BU Blockchain**
+**Querying BuChain**

-Query the BU Blockchain refers to querying data in the BU blockchain.
+Querying BuChain refers to querying data in the BuChain.

 **Account Services**